Bulletin #9644, Nutritive Value of Ensiled Leaves from Selected Maine Tree and Shrub Species for Forage Production

 Photo: Courtesy of Shana Hanson

-Crude protein (CP), neutral detergent fiber (NDF), acid detergent fiber (ADF), water-soluble carbohydrates (WSC), total digestible nutrients (TDN), and relative feed value (RFV) were determined by NIR analyses in the DairyOne® lab.
+Freshly separated leaf matter was sampled from the bin under the leaf separator and then frozen.
+Ensiled leaf matter was collected from sealed plastic barrels or buckets during feed-out to livestock in winter and frozen.
+Crude protein (CP), neutral detergent fiber (NDF), acid detergent fiber (ADF), water-soluble carbohydrates (WSC), total digestible nutrients (TDN), and relative feed value (RFV) were assessed for both frozen fresh and ensiled samples through NIR analyses at the DairyOne® lab.

 Results

-Moreover, fresh leaves showed greater CP, WSC, and TDN values (Table 1).
-Nonetheless, tree leaves may contain antinutritional components such as alkaloids, tannins, or cyanogenic acids.
-These compounds are usually degraded by anaerobic silage fermentation, so it is more advisable to supply ensiled foliage instead of fresh for animals to consume.
-In turn, this would increase palatability and animal preference, decreasing the risk of poisoning.
+Fresh leaves exhibited higher values of CP, WSC, and TDN (Table 1).
+However, tree leaves may contain antinutritional components such as alkaloids, tannins, or cyanogenic acids.
+These compounds are typically broken down through anaerobic silage fermentation, making it preferable to provide ensiled foliage instead of fresh leaves for animals.
+The fermentation process during ensiling can enhance palatability and animal preference while reducing the risk of poisoning.

 Acknowledgements